Deer Horn and Cheona Metals Plan Joint Prospecting in Northern British Columbia

 Exploring Responsibly.
 Leveraging Diverse Partnerships.

 At Deer Horn Capital, we’ve built a bold new approach to mineral exploration.
-Our model is to generate revenue and investor value through mineral discovery, project development and cooperative access to untapped mineral regions in First Nations territory with sustainable exploration.
+Our model is to generate revenue and investor value through mineral discovery, project development and cooperative access to untapped mineral regions in Indigenous territories with sustainable exploration.

-Our polymetallic (gold, silver, tellurium, copper, tungsten) Deer Horn Project in British Columbia anchors a diversified search for metals, working in alliance with First Nations, NGOs, governments and leading metals buyers.
+Our polymetallic (gold, silver, tellurium, copper, tungsten) Deer Horn Project in British Columbia anchors a diversified search for metals, working in alliance with Indigenous peoples, NGOs, governments and leading metals buyers.
 This is the future of mineral exploration: generating revenue by exploring responsibly and leveraging diverse partnerships.Learn More

 WHY INVEST IN DEER HORN?